CITIZENSHIP IN THE WORLD BADGE FAIR

 If you choose 7E

-If at any time this year you went to a Festival like German, Mexican, Greek, Japanese Festival, International Festival, etc. Write a half page report on what you saw.
+If at any time this year you went to a Festival like German, Mexican, Greek, Japanese Festival, or International Festival.
+Did you go to Epcot and visit the countries there that would count too.
+Write a half page report on what you saw.
 How was the food different?
 Were the clothes they wore different than ours?
 How about the music and/or dancing how was it different than ours?
 Did they make crafts; what materials did they use, what was it used for?
 What did you think about this culture?
 If an international festival what was your favorite country.
 Why?

-If you didnt get a chance to go to a festival then maybe go to a cultural play or concert.
-Example: Riverdance,
+If you do not get a chance to go to a festival then maybe go to a cultural play or concert.
+Example: Riverdance or Shen Yu.
+Write about what it was like.
+How did the music compare to our culture?
+Did it have different instruments?

 6. Attention for a Whole Troop or Brothers coming!